RobertWSaunders/learning-react/README.md

 - A collection of all of the data that describes the app.
 - Redeux is application level state, React is component level state.
 - It's critical to be good at modeling the state of your app.
+- Reducers is a function that returns a piece of the applications state.
+- Reducers produce the value of our state.
+- A container is a React component that has a direct relation to the state manager by Redux.
+- We want components that care about state to be components.
+- Only the most parent component that needs state is needed, children can leverage that.